SEOs and Keyword Research: A Complex Relationship

 There’s only so much searcher intent to be garnered from online analytics and data.
 As great as RankBrain is, it can only determine what humans want to a certain extent.
 Sometimes the best way to figure out intent is to think back to the sentiment behind old fashioned lead tracking strategy, “How did you hear about us?”

 Of course, that tactic is overall too rudimentary, but the idea of listening to what people are actually telling you can be a great keyword research strategy.
-Tools like call recording and keyword spotting can give SEOs an advantage in the keyword research process.
+Tools like call recording and automation rules can give SEOs an advantage in the keyword research process.
 By tuning in to actual lead and customer calls, you can learn the pain points and benefits that you may not be optimizing for and the user language of the people, personas, and industries you’re trying to reach.

 What to Learn from Sales Department Calls